Klortho/flextree/README.md

 # To do

-* Turn Tree into an interface.
-All the WrappedTrees implement that interface.

 * Finish working on the RenderSWT/TreeSWT interface:
     * All the API should be moved to RenderSWT, including what's needed inside